 The report has been commissioned to inform a full planning application to redevelop site IB.
-This application includes the construction of the 'Interpretation centre' (building 2) and a residential apartment block (building 4).
+This application includes the construction of the 'Interpretation centre' (building 2), carpark with a supermarket (building 3) and a residential apartment block (building 4).

 A separate application (phase IA) has been made previously for the construction of the TCC building (building I) which lies directly adjacent to the phase IB site boundary.